Bishop Luffa School

-New classrooms

-The school applied for planning permission for a drama studio to form the start of a new £2.5m creative arts centre for the school.
-The planning application was approved and the school started construction in August 2006.
-The drama studio was opened in February 2007.
-The school has also extended their sports hall, adding an extension onto the original facility, where the climbing wall is now kept.
-At the end of 2017, over 18 months of work was completed to remodel the former 'K Block', at the southern end of the buildings – forming a newly updated Humanities Block, with additional and remodelled facilities.
-At the same time, the Main Reception of the school was repositioned into the centre of this new facility, from the Northern site entrance – which also had the effect of amending the postal address of the school – which now (for postal purposes) is located on Westgate (from Bishop Luffa Close).
+Campus

+The school features a campus of 7.2 hectares including the main school building, external sports hall, a multi-use games area (MUGA), and two large grass sport fields.

+Other rooms/areas: Bartlett Hall, Stage, Library, Conference Room, Sixth form Centre, Reception, Bridge club, Bike Shed, The Quiet Place, and The Sixth Form Library.

 Sixth form

 There is an integral sixth form at Bishop Luffa for students who wish to continue their education after the age of sixteen, with an annual intake of around 160.
-Although 140 existing pupils are given priority, 20 pupils from other schools are also accepted each year for entry in Year 12.
+Although 140 existing pupils are given priority, twenty pupils from other schools are also accepted each year for entry in Year 12.
 A wide range of subjects can be studied, including Business Studies, Computing, Law and Economics.
 The school also offers the new AQA Baccalaureate 'Bacc' hybrid qualification, including a 100-hour self-directed project.

 A2 level pass rates at Bishop Luffa are above the national average.
 In 2017, for co-educational State schools in West Sussex, Bishop Luffa pupils achieved the 3rd highest average individual point scores (11th overall).